opengovsg/FormSG/README.md

 ### Running Locally

-Run
+Run the following shell command to build the Docker image from scratch.
+This will usually take 10 or so minutes.

 ```bash
 npm run dev
 ```

-to build the Docker image from scratch.
-This will usually take 10 or so minutes.

-If there have been no dependency changes in `package.json` or changes in the root `server.js` file, you can run
+If there have been no dependency changes in `package.json` or changes in the `src/server.ts` file, you can run

 ```bash
 docker-compose up